 Appendix: A concordance of popular books on digital capitalism

-Alison Winch is a lecturer in media studies at the University of East Anglia.
-Her books include Girlfriends and Postfeminist Sisterhood (Palgrave 2013) and the poetry collection Darling, It’s Me (Penned in the Margins 2019).
+Alison Winch is a lecturer in Media Studies at the University of East Anglia.
+Her books include Girlfriends and Postfeminist Sisterhood (2013) and the poetry collection Darling, It’s Me (2019).
 She is part of the editorial collective for Soundings: A Journal of Politics and Culture.

 - Dr. Debbie Ging, Associate Professor of Media Studies, Dublin City University